cdransf/api-text/README.md

 - **display:** sets the display property of the element when the content is loaded.
 Default is `block`.
 - **storage:** sets the storage API to be used.
 Defaults to `sessionStorage`, but can also be set to "`local` for `localStorage`.
+- **transition-duration:** sets the duration of the transition when the content is loaded.
+Default is `0.3s`.

 ---